-Although Medusa’s Head is drought tolerant, the plant benefits from regular moisture during summer and won’t tolerant long periods of drought.
+Although Medusa’s Head is drought-tolerant, the plant benefits from regular moisture during summer and won’t tolerate long periods of drought.
 In general, one watering every week or so is enough.
 Again, be sure the soil drains well and never allow the soil to become waterlogged.

 Medusa’s Head plants in containers shouldn’t be watered during the winter months, although you can water the plant very lightly if it begins to look shriveled.

 Fertilize the plant monthly during spring and summer, using a water-soluble fertilizer mixed to half strength.